paulscherrerinstitute/csaxs_dia/README.md

 - *"n_frames"*: Number of frames per acquisition.
 - *"preview_modulo"*: Modulo to use for the stream preview.
 - *"preview_modulo_offset"*: Offset to apply to the frame number before the modulo.
+- *"send_every_s"*: Time (in seconds) between frames to be sent to the stream preview.

+**Note**: The send_every_s attribute has precedence over the preview_modulo setting.
+Using both at the same time does not make sense and doing so might result in unexpected behaviour.

 **Warning**: Please note that this 2 attributes must match the information you provided to the detector: